edwardguil/Aceleron/README.md

 3) Run driver.py for demonstration of the serial implementation

 ## HPC Analysis
-This codebase is paired with a report on the comparison of the serial and parrallel implementation.
-If you wish to read it, see this [link](https://1drv.ms/b/s!AvEmHRWzO1jBj4Y_j-OCCbseaACtQw?e=EznURm7) to download a copy.
+This codebase is paired with a HPC report on the comparison of the serial and parrallel implementation.
+If you wish to read it, see this [link](https://1drv.ms/b/s!AvEmHRWzO1jBktMaZQwF5cUF7JfKOQ?e=w9ue8b) to download a copy.